phasegenomics/FALCON-Phase/README.md

 After running this command you should see the executable binary `FALCON-Phase/bin/falcon-phase`.

-## Running the test dataset :minidisc:
+## Running the test dataset :running:

 We have provided a small pseudo test dataset ([sample info](https://www.ncbi.nlm.nih.gov/assembly/GCA_002021895.1/)) to get the pipeline running.